zyedidia/eget/README.md

 `EGET_GITHUB_TOKEN` will take precedence.
 Eget will read this variable and send the token as authorization with requests to GitHub.

-Alternatively, you may set either environment variable in a `.env` file in the Eget directory, which will be loaded and used by Eget.

 ```
 Usage:
   eget [OPTIONS] TARGET